william-h-oliver/fuzzycat/doc/howitworks.md

 Besides the meaning of _data objects_, there are two differences between FuzzyCat and AstroLink with regards to this process...

 1. FuzzyCat doesn't perform any equivalent of step 6, since the edges from the Jaccard index matrix denote a densely-connected graph; and
-2. Unlike Astrolink, FuzzyCat doesn't keep track of two separate sets of connected components, $G_\geq$ and $G_\leq$, instead all connected components are stored in one list, G. This is because FuzzyCat doesn't need to differentiate between the larger and smaller of any two connected components within the extraction procedure that follows this process.
+2. Unlike Astrolink, FuzzyCat doesn't keep track of two separate sets of connected components, :math:`G_\geq` and :math:`G_\leq`, instead all connected components are stored in one list, G. This is because FuzzyCat doesn't need to differentiate between the larger and smaller of any two connected components within the extraction procedure that follows this process.

 The resulting information gained from the aggregation process above is a representation of all overdensities within the data, which for FuzzyCat is the ordered-Jaccard plot and the list of all possible fuzzy clusters.
 Returning to our k-means clustering problem, this plot would appear as follows.